enpiicom/wp-plugin-enpii-base/readme.txt

 Enpii Base switches to Laravel’s HTTP kernel at the wp_loaded action, bypassing WordPress’s default query and template system.
 For API requests, it skips session management to keep things stateless while syncing user data between WordPress and Laravel.

 == Changelog ==

+= 0.8.2 - 2024-11-12 =

+- Update Enpii Base Helper to prepare the folder structure with the WP Filesystem API.
+- Add escape for the Carbon error messages.

 = 0.8.1 - 2024-11-11 =